ibm-cloud-docs/power-iaas/faq.md

 [{{site.data.keyword.off-prem}}]{: tag-blue}
 No. When you create a cloud connection by using {{site.data.keyword.powerSys_notm}}, the cloud connection is always created in the default resource group even if you choose a specific resource group.

-## What is the Maximum Transmission Unit (MTU) size that is supported in {{site.data.keyword.powerSys_notm}} networks?
+## What is the Maximum Transmission Unit (MTU) capacity that is supported in {{site.data.keyword.powerSys_notm}} networks?
 {: #mtu-max}
 {: faq}

-The {{site.data.keyword.powerSys_notm}} supports a smaller MTU size of 1476 bytes for the public network interfaces and for the private network interfaces that are attached to a {{site.data.keyword.powerSys_notm}} VPN.
+The {{site.data.keyword.powerSys_notm}} supports an MTU capacity of 1476 bytes for the public network interfaces and for the private network interfaces that are attached to a {{site.data.keyword.powerSys_notm}} VPN.

 ## Can I automate the Maximum Transmission Unit (MTU) configuration?
 {: #mtu-config}